budzianowski/multiwoz/README.md

 </tbody>
 </table>

-*Results using SimpleTOD's evaluation setting, which does not distinguish between `dontcare` and `none` slots.
-Results when they are kept seperate are shown in parantheses.
-For more details, please refer to SimpleTOD's github: https://github.com/salesforce/simpletod.
+*SimpleTOD's evaluation setting does not distinguish between `dontcare` and `none` slot values, which results in an inflated JGA.
+Results when this discrepancy is resolved are shown in parantheses.
+For more details, please refer to the CheckDST github for a corrected evaluation script: https://github.com/wise-east/checkdst.

 </div>